Pomax/msfs-simconnect-api-wrapper/README.md

   patternAltitude: number in meters
   slope: number in degrees
   slopeTrue: number in degrees
-  start: [lat, long] coordinate for the runway start
+  start: [lat, long, alt] coordinate for the runway start
   surface: surface material, as string
   width: number in meters
 }